 At this haunted monetary, it is said that you can hear Sister Teresa Margherita Gesta’s mourning and also see her creepy burnt handprint on the door of her successor sister Anna Felix.
 Sister Teresa died on 4 November 1859, of a sudden apoplectic stroke at the age of 62, after 34 years of devout religious life where she was known for her charity and cheerfulness.

-Twelve days later, on November 16, a sister named Anna Felicia, who succeeded her in office, was about to enter her rooms when she heard moans coming from inside, but when she opened the door, it was empty.
+Twelve days later, on November 16, a sister named Anna Felicia, who succeeded her in office, was about to enter her room when she heard moans coming from inside, but when she opened the door, it was empty.

 Then she heard a clear voice calling out: “Oh! my God, how I suffer!
 Oh, I Dio, che peno tanto I”.
 Then the spirit of Sister Teresa appeared, moving towards the door, and crying aloud, “Behold a proof of the Mercy of God”!
 She then held her hand along the upper panel of the door, leaving a handprint of her right hand, burnt into the wood, before she disappeared.